mzieger/CommunityCode-AppiumCodeExamples/README.md

 ## **Notes**
 * The tests are running on two applications: Eribank and UIcatalog.
 Therefore, make sure that you have these apps\
 in your cloud.
 * Between different application versions can be changes in xpaths.
-If one the test is failing on xpath,\
+If one of the test is failing on xpath,\
 you should change it to the correct one.